archaicvirus/Craptorio/README.md

 With that being said, not much is final ATM.
 Many game-mechanics will likey be left out due to the constraints imposed by the Tic-80 dev enviornment.
-This is the point obviously, (or perhaps not so obvious to some) however I do intend to add as many features and mechanics from the original as possible.
+This is the point obviously, (or perhaps not so obvious to some) however I do intend to add as many features and mechanics from the original as technically feasible.

 Right now there is a test map setup for development.
 Belts and inserters are implemented, as well as a placeholder item system (to test belt/inserter functionality),